jedypod/nuke-config/doc/dag.md

 Given a selection of one or more nodes, select all nodes that are not part of the tree.
 This can be useful to clean up a script.
 If you select the final write node and run this, you can easily see what nodes are not contributing to the final output.

+Note that backdrop nodes and dot nodes with labels are not selected.

 ## Select Downstream Nodes
 ![Select Downstream Nodes](/doc/images/dag.select_downstream2.gif)
 - `alt+meta+shift+p`: Select all downstream nodes of selected node(s).

-This can be useful to select all nodes that are dependent on the selected nodes.
+This can be useful to select all nodes that are dependent on the selected node(s).
-![Select Downstream Nodes 2](/doc/images/dag.select_downstream.gif) It can also be used to see what is downstream of a specific point in a node graph.
+![Select Downstream Nodes 2](/doc/images/dag.select_downstream.gif)

+It can also be used to see what is downstream of a specific point in a node graph.